GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/05_drawing.md

 rapi.drawIndexed(0, numIndices, 0, numVertices);
 ~~~~~~~~~~~~~

-# Non-indexed drawing {#drawing_b}
+# Non-indexed drawing
-If drawing without an index buffer you can call @ref bs::ct::RenderAPI::draw() "ct::RenderAPI::draw()" instead.
+If drawing without an index buffer you can call @bs::ct::RenderAPI::draw() instead.
 It requires only the @p vertexOffset and @p vertexCount parameters, with same meaning as above (except @p vertexCount in this case does affect the rendering).

 ~~~~~~~~~~~~~{.cpp}
 SPtr<VertexBuffer> vb = ...;